-Administrative Council and Assessment
+The Cabinet and Assessment

 Annually, the Cabinet, under the leadership of the President, sets, evaluates, and makes needed changes to the long-term goals of the institution based on the institutional mission through the Strategic Plan for the Seminary.
 Each year in January, the Cabinet sets, evaluates, and makes needed adjustments to the strategic initiatives of the Seminary based on the institutional goals.
 These initiatives give the Seminary one- to five-year objectives to accomplish its mission and goals.
 Their assessments are documented in the Cabinet minutes.
-This Strategic Plan and its assessment are published in The NOBTS Ministry Training Cafeteria Report each spring.
-This metaphor illustrates the cafeteria of choices available to students in their training for knowledge and skills that enable them to accomplish the mission of the Seminary.
+The Cabinet looks at the Strategic Plan regularly, typically in January and August.
 The Strategic Plan is the big picture, long-term goals that set the course of the Seminary under the direction of the Board and the execution of the Administration.